AllenHsu1107/car-detection/docs/proposal.md

 ## 6. Requirements for Success

-To complete car detection, the most substantial skill is to be able to utilize computer vision and machine learning, and manipulate existing tool kits such as OpenCV, Sci-kit learn, etc.
+To complete car detection, the most substantial skill is to be able to utilize computer vision and machine learning, and manipulate existing tool kits such as OpenCV, Sci-kit Learn, etc.

 ## 7. Metrics of Success